 <h1>This is a heading</h1>

-The appearance of your heading can then be defined in a separate file called a “cascading style sheet” without interfering with your descriptive (semantic) HTML code.
+The appearance of your heading is defined in a separate file called a “cascading style sheet” without interfering with your descriptive (semantic) HTML code.

-I have already hinted at one reason why semantic code is important when I said that without explaining what a piece of content is, a computer has no way of identifying it.
-The ability for a computer to be able to understand your content is important for a number of reasons:
+One reason why semantic code is essential is that without explaining what a piece of content is, a computer has no way of knowing.
+The ability of a machine to understand your content is vital for two main reasons:

 - Many visually impaired people rely on speech browsers to read pages back to them.
-These programs cannot interpret pages very well unless they are clearly explained.
-In other words semantic code aids accessibility
+These programs cannot interpret pages very well unless the website clearly explains them.
+In other words, semantic code aids accessibility

-- Search engines need to understand what your content is about in order to rank you properly on search engines.
-Semantic code tends to improve your placement on search engines, as it is easier for the "search engine spiders" to understand.
+- Search engines need to understand what your content is about to rank you properly on search engines.
+Therefore, semantic code tends to improve your placement on search engines, as it is easier for them to understand.